Idiem/crypto_currency/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Or you can see the result in [https://main--strong-lollipop-7cc238.netlify.app/] (https://main--strong-lollipop-7cc238.netlify.app/)

 ## Tech Stack
 This project is built with the following technologies: